kane-armstrong/asp-net-testing-samples/README.md

-# Authentication Samples
+# ASP.NET Core Testing Samples

-This repository contains samples/demo code for various testing concerns, e.g. patterns for integration testing, solutions to problems like integration testing in the presence of authentication/authorization, etc.
+This repository contains samples/demo code for various testing concerns, e.g. patterns for integration testing, solutions to problems like integration testing in the presence of authentication/authorization, testing using Docker, etc.

 ## Current samples